-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+Refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.

 A hot exhaust system can start a fire if you park over materials that can burn.
 Such materials might be grass or leaves coming into contact with your exhaust system.
 Do not park or operate your vehicle in areas where your exhaust system can contact anything that can burn.